rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 -------------------------

 ###Description
-This status returns a comma separated list of time plans avalable in the TLC.
+This status returns a comma separated list of time plans available in the TLC.

 + **ObjectType:** Traffic Controller
 + **Object:**